ceshine/ceshine-hugo/README.md

 ## Deployment

-The Docker setup (`docker-compose.yml` and `dockerfiles/`) in this repository is intended for deployment on a VPS (Virtual Private Server) and is not needed for local development.
+Deployment on a VPS (Virtual Private Server) and is not needed for local development.

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](./LICENSE) license.